mj2905/CompGraph/hw4-MarcJollès-FabriceGuibert-JonathanScanzi/readme.txt

 --------

-Alternative option: 1 FBO with 2 attachments approach
+Alternative option: one screenquad approach

 The idea of the code is to do ping ponging between two textures.
-Ping pong shading is extensively described for the purpose of post processing and multi-pass rendering; this is why we chose this approach.
+Ping pong shading is extensively described for the purpose of post processing and multi-pass rendering; this is why, even if we didn't do it this way, we talk about this approach.

 - The FBO